jepusto/scdhlm/cran-comments.md

 This is a re-submission.
 In this version I have:

+* Updated included functions to work with datasets instead of vectors only.
-* Updated the shiny app
+* Added features and fixed bugs in the included shiny app
 * Added additional example datasets
-* Miscellaneous bug fixes

 ## Test environments

-* local Windows 7 Enterprise, R 3.3.1
+* local Windows 7 Enterprise, R 3.6.1
-* ubuntu 12.04.5 (on travis-ci), R 3.3.1
+* ubuntu 16.04.6 (on travis-ci), R 3.6.2
-* win-builder (devel and release)
+* win-builder (devel, release, oldrelease)

 ## R CMD check results